 No doubt about it – you can fly fish without waders.

 However, you will be limited in terms of where and when you can fly fish.

 Waders allow you to venture deeper into water bodies and to cast out to areas you usually can’t reach from a riverbank or shoreline.
 You can also stay longer in the water, as the cold water will not affect you as much.

 Waders also provide the perfect protection from the elements.
 You will be warm and comfortable even when fishing in the pouring rain!

 Who makes the best fly fishing waders?

-Be sure to let me know in the comment section, which wader you fancied the most and why – I’d love to hear from you.
+Be sure to let me know which waders you liked the most and why in the comment section below, – I’d love to hear from you.